babelomics/MIGNON/2_input.md

 The configuration file tells cromwell how to handle and launch the jobs that make up the workflow.
 When executing a single job, it places the values from the WDL file in the appropiated position within the container engine command.
 For example, the `requested_memory` runtime input, which controls the memory that is allocated for the execution of the task, is passed to the `--memory` argument when using `docker run`.
 On the other hand, when executing the workflow on a HPC environment, the `requested_memory` runime input is used in the submission of the job with `sbatch --mem` (SLURM command).
 In addition, this file can control other top-level features of cromwell, as for example how the duplicated files are managed or **the number of parallel jobs that can be executed**.
 You can find more information and examples of the possible backends that can be configured through this file in the [cromwell documentation](https://cromwell.readthedocs.io/en/stable/Configuring/).

-To run MIGNON, we have prepared two different configurations files.
+To run MIGNON, we have prepared two different configuration files.
 The first one, [`LocalWithDocker.conf`](https://github.com/babelomics/MIGNON/blob/master/configs/LocalWithDocker.conf), is prepared to run MIGNON locally using docker to execute the containerized software.
 The second one, [`SlurmAndSingularity.conf`](https://github.com/babelomics/MIGNON/blob/master/configs/SlurmAndSingularity.conf), is intended to be used within HPC environments that use [Slurm](https://slurm.schedmd.com/documentation.html) as workload manager and have [Singularity](https://sylabs.io/docs/) installed as a module to run the containerized software.

 # Execution modes

 There are 5 different execution modes of MIGNON.
 Each of them makes use of a different combination of tools in the intial steps of the workflow.
 For example, the "salmon-hisat2" execution mode uses [HISAT2](http://www.ccb.jhu.edu/software/hisat/index.shtml) to perform the alignment and [Salmon](https://combine-lab.github.io/salmon/) to perform the gene expression quantification from reads.
 The HISAT2 alignments can then be used to run the variant calling (VC) sub-workflow with [GATK](https://gatk.broadinstitute.org/hc/en-us) to obtain the genomic information.
 Each mode has a specific computational profile and it should be selected depending on the user needs.
 In a nutshell, on modes where [STAR] (https://github.com/alexdobin/STAR) is used, the maximum memory requirements and velocity of the alignment are high.
-On the other hand, on modes where [HISAT2](http://www.ccb.jhu.edu/software/hisat/index.shtml) is used the memory requirements and velocity of alignments are lower, allowing more parallel jobs for the same computational price.
+But, on modes where [HISAT2](http://www.ccb.jhu.edu/software/hisat/index.shtml) is employed the memory requirements and velocity of alignments are lower, allowing more parallel jobs for the same computational price.
 The following table summarizes the basic properties of each execution mode:

 | Execution mode  | Alignment | Quantification | Allows VC |
 |-----------------|-----------|----------------|-----------|